Koha-Community/kohadocs/source/acquisitions.rst

 Once you have added all of the items to the basket you can click the 'Create EDIFACT order' button.

-EDIFACT Order
+EDIFACT order

-This will generate a pending file in the :ref:`EDIFACT Messages <edifact-messages-label>` in Koha.
-The pending files will be processed by the :ref:`EDI Cron Job <edi-message-processing-label>` and sent to your vendor.
+This will generate a pending file in the :ref:`EDIFACT messages <edifact-messages-label>` in Koha.
+The pending files will be processed by the :ref:`EDI cron job <edi-message-processing-label>` and sent to your vendor.

 .. _edi-invoicing-label:

-EDI Invoicing
+EDI invoicing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the book vendor is done processing your files they will send an
 invoice via EDI as well.
-The :ref:`EDI Cron Job <edi-message-processing-label>` will grab
+The :ref:`EDI cron job <edi-message-processing-label>` will grab
 invoices and mark items found in the invoice as received and update your
 funds without any need for manual intervention.

 .. _edifact-messages-label:

-EDIFACT Messages
+EDIFACT messages
 ----------------------------------

 A log of all messages sent and received via EDIFACT can be found under
-EDIFACT Messages.
+EDIFACT messages.

 |image1291|